juniormayhe/CSharp7PatternMatching/readme.md

 Notice that if source Object is null, `.GetType` would throw a `NullReferenceException`, that you could avoid using null conditional operator `?`, introduced in C# 6.

 ```
-newObject.GetType().Name //without null conditinal would throw NullReferenceException if source object "o" is null
+newObject.GetType().Name //without null conditinal would throw NullReferenceException if source object is null
 newObject?.GetType()?.Name //with null conditional operator
 ```